daniel-apolinario/microservices-graph/EXPERIMENT.md

 Based on the contingency table for each scenario, we used the Chi-Square test of independence to verify how correlated are the intended evolution scenarios (Improve or Erosion) and the result of the Cox-Stuart test for trend analysis (results in Table~\ref{tab:calculatedMetrics}).
 We do not consider the SCF metric for testing the experiment's hypotheses due to its anomalous behavior (monotonic-decreasing no matter the scenario), which is also reflected in Table~\ref{tab:contingencyTable}.

 Table~\ref{tab:calculatedMetrics} also presents the Cramer's V measure.
 We use it in association with the Chi-Square test as the latter is sensitive to large sample sizes.
 The Cramer's V measures the correlation between two nominal variables (architectural evolution scenario and detected trends) for each coupling metric as an interval between zero (no association) and one (strong association).
-We consider rejecting the null hypothesis when the Chi-Square test (\emph{p-value} < 0.05) and the Cramer's V statistic ($\varphi_c > 0.5$) result in a significant association.
+We consider rejecting the null hypothesis when the Chi-Square test (*p-value* < 0.05) and the Cramer's V statistic ($\varphi_c > 0.5$) result in a significant association.

 Therefore, we could not reject **H0** in the scenarios: SID metric with small MSAs and SDD metric with small MSAs.
 Except for these two combinations of metrics and scenarios, we can reject **H0** and accept the **H1** for the other 10 combinations (metrics x MSA size).